As an overture, it is proper to define the specific type of working woman this post is directed towards.

 In the final analysis, the real (and main) reasons for which women work seem to be as follows.

 In the first place, women–of their own accord and not of men–want to be independent.
-At times conscious but largely unconscious, women want independence for a quick escape route to marriages that have become exceedingly inconvenient, boring, undesirable or limiting in any way.
+At times conscious but largely unconscious, women want independence for a quick escape route should their marriages become exceedingly inconvenient, boring, undesirable or limiting in any way.

 In the second place, women do not so much work as to achieve financial freedom, as they do to enable materialistic lives.
 This consists in weekly yoga classes; monthly haircuts and facials; expensive holidays, etc. Women splurge in this manner, also wrote Arthur Schopenhauer, as they are